koen-vg/enabling-agency/README.md

 # Data

-We are using data from the same sources that PyPSA-Eur and PyPSA-Eur-Sec do, however with some slight variations.
+We are using data from the same sources that PyPSA-Eur and PyPSA-Eur-Sec do, however with some slight variations:

 ## Cost data

 We use cost data as in PyPSA-Eur from the [technology data](https://github.com/PyPSA/technology-data) repository.
+In the `expensive_wind` and `expensive_solar` scenarios we use the upper limits of 2050 cost data  of the Danish Energy Agency.

 ## Weather and renewable resource data